Lunala1/bruteforce/README.md

 CREDIT:

-  This project was developed from brut3k1t,which was made by Luna I am not responsible for your action.
+  This project was developed from root,which was made by Luna I am not responsible for your action.